 LiveStrong.com notes that, “Cherries are high in quercetin, a flavonoid that offers antioxidant protections against free radicals.
 A handful may offer you many health benefits, including heart disease and cancer prevention, but eating too many cherries can lead to stomach upset.
 Large amounts of quercetin may upset your stomach, triggering nausea and vomiting.
 Stick to a single cup of cherries to determine your threshold for quercetin intake.”

 The take-away here is that overeating any food, even a healthy, natural fruit like cherries, can hurt you.
 Forget the mindless munching and think about portion control.
 That is one of the keys to getting a handle on your weight.
+You can read further on this in a post I wrote about eating watermelon.
+You CAN have too much of a good thing.

 In the right hand column of this page you will find the portion control tag to read any of a number of posts on that topic.
+Get control of your portions and you will begin to control your weight.